 No adult is going to be able to do something we couldn’t do.
 There’s a huge seal called ‘impossibility’ pasted all over this world.
 And don’t forget that we’re the only ones who can tear it off once and for all.

 The main character that we focus on from this group is Noboru, or number three in the hierarchy of the group.
 At the beginning, his almost child-like optimism is cast in contrast to the leader, chief’s, outright nihilism: ‘The chief maintained that there was nothing new to be found anywhere in the world, but Noboru still believed in the adventure lurking in some tropical backland.’
-This contrast sets up a dichotomy between two interconnected world views that run throughout the book: the glorious, heroic ideal of masculinity, and the emptiness left behind when that ideal is not attained.
+This contrast sets up a dichotomy between two interconnected worldviews that run throughout the book: the glorious, heroic ideal of masculinity, and the emptiness left behind when that ideal is not attained.
 Both of which are deeply problematic.

 The idea of an abject emptiness underpins one of the fundamental issues with this book, namely its outright misogyny.
 Representations of the feminine are realised both in empty, womb-like spaces, that need to be filled, and through connections to the natural world, most often the sea, which needs to be dominated, controlled, and overcome.
-The feminine therefore, is often perceived as a failed iteration of the masculine.
+The feminine, therefore, is often perceived as a failed iteration of the masculine.
 These ideas become particularly problematic in metaphors of rape and the sexual domination of nature:

 To a man locked up in a steel ship all the time, the sea is too much like a woman.
 Things like her lulls and storms, or her caprice, or the beauty of her breast reflecting the setting sun, are all obvious.
 More than that, you’re in a ship that mounts the sea and rides her and yet is constantly denied her.

-Ryuji’s attitude towards Fusako, particularly at the begining, is objectifying, sexually aggressive, domineering, and deeply discomfiting.
+Ryuji’s attitude towards Fusako, particularly at the beginning, is objectifying, sexually aggressive, domineering, and deeply discomfiting.
 But this is a society in which women are demonstrably second class citizens, as we see in the treatment of Fusako by her employee, Mr Shibuya: ‘The old man looked at a woman as though he were examining a piece of fabric in his hand.
 Even if she was his employer.’

 The desk was covered with assignments he had to finish before the new semester began; there were only a few days left.
 But Ryuji was leaving the next day and then his mother would help him again.
 Or would she just wander around in a daze, too preoccupied to worry about her own son’s homework?
 Not that it made much difference: Japanese and English and art were the only subjects she could handle.
 She was never much help with social studies, and he knew more about math and science than she did.
 How could anyone be that bad at math and run a business?
 She was probably always at Mr. Shibuya’s mercy.